abdolence/kms-aead-rs/README.md

 # KMS/AEAD envelope encryption for GCP/AWS KMS and Ring AEAD for Rust

 Features:
-- Able to encode using default/current session key (DEK) or receiving it as a parameter
-- Manual rotation of default/current session key (DEK) or automatic key generation for each of the request
+- Envelope encryption using automatically generated or provided data encryption keys;
-- Provides a public and simple implementation for Ring based AEAD encryption without using KMS.
+- Provides a public and simple implementation for Ring based AEAD encryption without using KMS;
-- Opt-in for KMS based secure random generator for GCP and AWS instead of Ring.
+- Opt-in for KMS based secure random generator for GCP and AWS instead of Ring;

 Available KMS providers:
 - Google Cloud Platform KMS